python-discord/bot/bot/resources/tags/bot_var.md

 bot = commands.Bot(...)
 bot.test = "I am accessible everywhere!"

-# In the same file
 @bot.command()
 async def foo(ctx: commands.Context):
-    """A command to demonstrate how to use a bot variable""" await ctx.send(bot.test) # This will send the text, I am accessible everywhere!
+    """A command to demonstrate how to use a bot variable""" await ctx.send(ctx.bot.test) # This will send the text, I am accessible everywhere!

 @bot.command()
 async def bar(ctx: commands.Context, *, new_text: str):
     """A command to demonstrate, how to change the value of a bot variable""" bot.test = new_text
     print(bot.test) # This will print the text u specified in new_text!

-# In a commands.Cog file
-@commands.command()
-async def foo(self, ctx: commands.Context):
-    """A command to demonstrate how to use a bot variable in a commands.Cog""" await ctx.send(ctx.bot.test)

 ```